The band that opened for the band that opened for The Beatles

 Calm Before soon will be more widely and readily available on vinyl and digitally.
 Two of our best originals from the album have been reissued on a vinyl ’45.
 “Frozen Laughter” — another original from Calm Before — has been released on Sky Girl, a foreign compilation.
 And a documentary film about the band is in the works.

 The Rising Storm got together for a week in Maine to rehearse for our 50th Andover reunion June 2017.
 We also worked on new original songs.
-Documenting the get-together was a California film crew that is making a documentary about Calm Before and the band.
+Documenting the get-together was a California film crew making a documentary about Calm Before and the band.